DataSystemsGroupUT/AutoML_Survey/README.md

 <hr>

 ## Table of Contents & Organization:
-This repository will be organized into X separate sections:
+This repository will be organized into 5 separate sections:
 + [Meta-Learning Techniques for AutoML search problem](#meta-learning-techniques-for-automl-search-problem)
   - [Learning From Model Evaluation](#learning-from-model-evaluation)
     - [Surrogate Models](#surrogate-models)